 I had read this technique in an interview with an old man touching almost 100.
 His teeth were healthy and gums intact.
 And it’s such a simple thing – press your teeth tightly when you do shoo-shoo, err, I mean, pee.

-So, there you go.
-Some simple and easy to follow tips to maintain oral hygiene & keep teeth healthy and strong.
+So, there you go — some simple and easy to follow tips to maintain oral hygiene & make your teeth stronger than before.